 Cacio e pepe originated in Rome, and though simple in its making, relies heavily on the quality of ingredients.
 The cheese must Pecorino Romano; nothing else will work as well.
-Seek this out, you will be glad you did.
-Pecorino is salty and tangy, but more importantly melts very quickly—which is what makes this recipe so quick to make.
+Seek this out—you will be glad you did.
+Pecorino is salty and tangy, but more importantly melts very quickly, which is what makes this recipe so quick to make.

 Use regular spaghetti, but if you can find it, tonnarelli, also known as spaghetti alla chitarra, will make for a thoroughly authentic experience.

 Heat a heavy skillet on the stove over high heat.
 Tip in the peppercorns and gently shake the pan over the heat for 1 minute.

 Bring a large pot of water to a rapid boil, and add the spaghetti or your chosen pasta.
-After 5 minutes of cooking, pour 1½ cups of the cooking water into a large, heat-proof bowl and allow to cool for 2 to 3 minutes.
+After 5 minutes of cooking, pour 1 1/2 cups of the cooking water into a large, heat-proof bowl and allow to cool for 2 to 3 minutes.
 Let the pasta continue cooking according to the package instructions.

-While the pasta is cooking, using a small whisk and whisking continuously, slowly add the water to the cheese to create a thick creamy sauce.
+While the pasta is cooking, using a small whisk and whisking continuously, slowly add the water to the cheese to create a thick, creamy sauce.